Engee documentation

 */

-After code generation, the $param comment will be replaced with a description of the block parameters, allowing you to explore its structure and properties.
+After code generation, comment with $param It will be replaced by a description of the block parameters, which allows you to study its structure and properties.

 Let’s look at an example template for the following model: